 Note: One of the benefits of using Onna's integration with Slack Enterprise is its granularity.
 If you're just looking at collecting conversations from users and not interested in channels, just select 'Direct Messages' and 'Multiparty Messages' to head straight to user selection.
 Conversely, if you are just interested in channels, you can only select the different channel options.

 Once you're finished, click 'Next'

-The next step in setting up the Slack Enterprise Grid integration is the Channel selection.
-Here you will see the list of channels per workspace.
-The total number of channels is listed in the top right.
+The next step in setting up the Slack Enterprise Grid integration is the Channels selection.
+The total number of channels is listed in the top left.

-Note: If you only selected Direct and/or Multiparty Messages, you will skip these channel selection screens.
+Note: If you only selected Direct and/or Multiparty Messages, you will skip the channel selection screen.

-You can search for channels by using the filter or by expanding the workspaces to see a list of channels within them.
+You can search for channels by using the filter.
 Private channels are shown with a lock icon beside their name.

 Onna will need to gather all user accounts related to Slack.
 If you have over 5000 users on your account, this process may take up to a minute.
-You'll see a counter of the accounts being gathered as demonstrated below:
+Once loaded you can select your desired user accounts to sync.

 Searching across the account